 86 weeks (or approximately 20 months)

-Department of Nursing, University of Highlands and Islands
+Department of Nursing and Midwifery, University of the Highlands and Islands

 Highland Campus, Centre for Health Science